+out and take of the following perpendicular and take mentions and the following.
+2021 2020

+£'000 £'000

-Cash and Cash equivalents for the purposes of the Cash now statement include the following.
-2020 £'000 2019 £'000 Cash at bank (see note 10) 33,406 21,852
+Cash at bank (see note 10) 132,801 33,406

 The Partnership has placed its deposit account with a provider of a GIC, BoS, a subsidiary undertaking of LBG.
 Withdrawals from this account are restricted by the detailed priority of payments set out in the Transaction Documentation.
-For the years ended 31 December 2019 and 31 December 2020, the Partnership was contractually entitled to a variable rate of interest of 0.25 per cent per annum below LIBOR for three-month Sterling deposits, which is recorded as interest receivable in the Statement of Comprehensive Income.
+For the years ended 31 December 2020, the Partnership was contractually entitled to a variable rate of interest of 0.25 per cent per annum below LIBOR for three -month Sterling deposits, which is recorded as interest receivable in the Statement of Comprehensive Income.

-On 21 April 2021, the reference rate for this contractual entitlement was changed to the Bank of England Base rate and, from 21 June 2021, the Partnership will be entitled to receive a variable rate of interest equal to the UK Base rate less 0.09%.
+On 21 April 2021, the reference rate for this contractual entitlement was changed to the Bank of England Base rate and, from 21 June 2021, the Partnership is entitled to receive a variable rate of interest equal to the UK Base rate less 0.09%.